ECUST Program

 PROGRAM EDUCATIONAL OBJECTIVES:

-For both degree programs, our objectives for our graduates within three to five years of completing their degree are that they will:
+For our degree program, our objectives for our graduates within three to five years of completing their degree are that they will:

 1. be in graduate school or in the workforce utilizing their education in chemical engineering fundamentals; and